Creative. Green. Affordable. Narrow Lot Floor Plans Gain Traction with Young Home Buyers

 The most efficient use of space is a two-story house plan - with the living room, dining and kitchen areas, family room/den, and half bath on the main level.
 Bedrooms and bathrooms and bonus room can be found on the second floor.

-Built on a lot 47 feet wide and 48 feet deep, this two-story narrow-lot house (Plan #149-1712) plan has 4 bedrooms, 2.5 baths, and a 3-car garage.
-It has a family room and a bonus room upstairs.
+With a footprint that 44 feet wide and 62 feet deep, this one-story narrow-lot house (Plan #178-1204) has 2 bedrooms, 2 baths, and a 2-car garage.
+It has a covered front porch, covered rear screened porch, and fireplace.

 A landscaped yard and covered front porch welcome guests to this lovely 2-story 3-bedroom house on a lot 43 ft. wide and 43 ft. deep (Plan #161-1018).
 The main level has the kitchen/dining areas, family room, mud room, laundry room, and half bath.
 The bedrooms and bathrooms are on the second level.

 Even homes built on a narrow lot have all the amenities and comforts one desires.
 Landscaping the small front yard adds to the home’s curb appeal and attractiveness.

 An inviting covered front porch and a balcony are very nice touches to the home.
 A rear patio can extend the dining area to accommodate more entertaining space.
 Lots of windows of all sizes and shapes – and strategically placed – provide plenty of natural light to filter around the home.